Xylene: Terephthalic acid and related derivatives

 p-Xylene is the principal precursor to terephthalic acid and dimethyl terephthalate, both monomers used in the production of polyethylene terephthalate (PET) plastic bottles and polyester clothing.
 98% of p-xylene production, and half of all xylenes produced is consumed in this manner. o-Xylene is an important precursor to phthalic anhydride.
 The demand for isophthalic acid is relatively modest, so m-xylene is rarely sought (and hence the utility of its conversion to the o- and p-isomers).

 Solvent applications and industrial purposes

 Xylenes are used as a solvent in printing, rubber, and leather industries.
 It is a common component of ink, rubber, and adhesives.
 In thinning paints and varnishes, it can be substituted for toluene where slower drying is desired, and thus is used by conservators of art objects in solubility testing.
 Similarly it is a cleaning agent, e.g., for steel, silicon wafers, and integrated circuits.
 In dentistry, xylene can be used to dissolve gutta percha, a material used for endodontics (root-canal treatments).
 In the petroleum industry, xylene is also a frequent component of paraffin solvents, used when the tubing becomes clogged with paraffin wax.
+It was formerly used in permanent markers as solvent for the ink, but was replaced with alcohol-based formulas in the early 1990s.
+This allowed markers to be made entirely of plastic, as there no longer was a risk of dissolving plastic.
+It also eliminated glass tubes in markers for storing ink, which were replaced with polyester felt or plastic tubes.